 Cruise ships in Yeosu dock at a new dedicated cruise terminal in Yeosu City.
 The dock is located in the Expo 2012 area - marine-themed International Exposition opened in the period May 12 through August 12, 2012.

 KTX-I (aka TGV-K) high speed trains link the cruise terminal to Seoul (travel time around 3 hours).
 Yeosu Airport is approx 30-min drive from the cruise port.

 Port Yeosu cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
-The port's schedule lists all ships (in links) with cruises going to or leaving from Yeosu, South Korea.
+The port's schedule lists all ships (in links) with cruises going to or leaving from Yeosu, Korea.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.